grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.90.2016.8
+- Add a small indication for hidden forum posts

 1.89.2016.8
 - Fix forum junk by trying process post IDs only in the actual topics
 - Old canvas: remove the Vue.js workaround for Presto Opera as no longer needed